 Early College and Dual Credit

-Note: more high schools are continuously being added to this list, check with your counselor to see what is offered at your school.
+Note: more high schools are continuously being added to this list each academic year, check with your counselor to see what is offered at your school.

 Early College High School

 Early College High School is an intensive accelerated program that collapses earning a high school diploma and one of the following in four high school years: